Big Data Storage Challenges and Solutions in Genomics

 Conclusion: Make the move and become more productive and efficient

 Genomics research leads to a huge lakes of data.
 The storage, processing and effective management of this data is beyond the capabilities of traditional technology.
 For efficient Storage, backup and disaster recovery research teams, organizations and laboratories need to consider one or both of two options: Tiered Storage infrastructure and cloud storage.
 For tiered infrastructure you can have NAS and SAN storage appliances.
 NAS appliances provide file hosting and sharing while SAN can also enable you to store and launch tools on it.
-Meanwhile, pure cloud based storage also gives you similar or even more options but without any infrastructure involved.
+Meanwhile, pure cloud based storage also gives you similar or even more options but without any infrastructure involved and with latency limitations.
 With the StoneFly Cloud Connect to Amazon AWS or Microsoft Azure you can store and backup your data to a public cloud of your choice.
 All of these options facilitate data collection, sharing, analysis, backup and recovery – greatly increasing overall productivity and cost efficiency.